 Add ½ teaspoon Baking Soda & ½ teaspoon Baking Powder

 Add 1 teaspoon Ground Ginger

-Chef TIP: Go purchase a new bottle at the grocery store.
+Chef TIP: Purchase a new ground ginger for maximum flavor at the grocery store.
 Over a short period the flavor softens.
-Buy New

 Next, add the flour, salt, and sift the ingredients until everything moves through the mesh strainer.